FiddleBop's logo

 1The name is ours alone, we think.
 Altho' there is an album called Fiddle Bop (by the Rhythm Rockers), also Fiddle Bop tunes by David Williams and Hardrock Gunter, and Fiddle-de-Bop by Lincoln Mayorga.
 And according to Merriam-Webster's Word Central, "to fiddlebop" can mean "to drop a musical instrument on the floor".
 Can that really be true?
 I mean, have you ever heard anyone actually say that?

-Next: some pics
+Next: some pics of FiddleBop

 Gypsy jazz re-imagined!